invisibleXML/ixml/misc/pragmas.md

 bindings should remain constant throughout the grammar (so: no changing the default namespace in the middle of the document).

+*Note that there is a bootstrapping issue here: the proposal made in this document requires that pragmas be identified by qualified names, which requires some level of namespace support in ixml itself.
+So there is a certain unavoidable artificiality in the approach taken in the following discussion, of trying to support pragmas for namespace declarations without asssuming namespace support in the base ixml.*

 We define the namespace 'http://example.com/ixml-namespaces" (*final decision on namespace name pending*) as providing for namespace bindings, and we adopt the convention that a prefix `ppp` is bound to